-- Preoperative imaging with MRI or CT scan plus radiographs
+- Preoperative imaging with an MRI or CT scan plus radiographs

 - Postoperative patient questionnaires administered yearly, including the 36-Item Short-Form Health Survey (SF-36), the visual analog scale (VAS) for pain, and the Short Musculoskeletal Functional Assessment (SMFA)

-- Postoperative imaging checking for allograft assimilation, arthritic changes, and range of motion
+- Postoperative imaging to check for allograft assimilation, arthritic changes, and range of motion